Central Institute for the Deaf: Campus

 The CID campus is located between Clayton Avenue and Interstate 64 in St. Louis's Central West End, south of the Washington University Medical School.
-The westernmost building of the complex is also its oldest, dating to 1928.
+The westernmost building of the complex is also the oldest, dating to 1928.
 The institute's original 1916 building was torn down around 2000, when the modern portions of the complex were built.
-The 1928 building, designed by local architect William B. Ittner, was listed on the National Register of Historic Places in 2015 as a reminder of the institute's early history.
+The 1928 building, designed by local architect William B. Ittner, was listed on the National Register of Historic Places in 2015 as a reminder of CID's early history.
+This building, located at 818 S. Euclid Ave., was ceded to Washington University, which later converted it to housing for its medical students.
+CID's address is 825 S. Taylor Ave.